kirbyalise/crowdfunding_back_end/README.md

   - If I am not the owner I can add a pledge

 ### API Spec
-{{ Fill out the table below to define your endpoints.
-An example of what this might look like is shown at the bottom of the page.

-It might look messy here in the PDF, but once it's rendered it looks very neat!

-It can be helpful to keep the markdown preview open in VS Code so that you can see what you're typing more easily. }}

 | URL              | HTTP Method | Purpose               | Request Body         | Success Response Code | Authentication/Authorisation |
 | ---              | ----------- | -------               | ------------         | --------------------- | ---------------------------- |